Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

 The Bemer products have been certified by MDC and also have the CE marking.

-MDC is an independent review company which works in the medical field to check whether devices are safe for use; companies pay for MDC to review their products to show that they are safe for use.
+MDC is an independent review company based out of Germany which works in the medical field to check whether devices are safe for use; companies pay for MDC to review their products to show that they are safe for use.

 CE Marking